 When the gas bubbles appear in the sight glass, FG-5A or FG-5B, valve V004A or V004B is closed and the drain port (effluent line) is disconnected.
-The canister is filled with

-Page 15 Rev. 4 0196Y argon, the cover gas, at a maximum 13 psig.
+The canister is filled with argon, the cover gas, at 13 to 15 psig.
 Covering the canister with argon is complete when the flow indicator FI-3A or FI-3B reads zero.
 Valve V004A or V004B is then closed.
 The canister pressure can be recorded from pressure indicator PI-12A or PI-12B by opening valve V014A or V014B.
 The argon supply line is then disconnected.

-3.3.4 Post Covering Checkout Requirements
+3.3.4 Post-Covering Checkout Requirements